lucee/lucee-docs/docs/04.guides/02.installing-lucee/01.download-and-install/page.md

 - The Official Lucee Installer comes with Java 11, which is our recommended version
 - Java 8 is still officially supported for 5.3, with Lucee 6 it will be no longer officially supported, but will be unofficially, as long as feasible
 - Lucee Supports Java 9 since version 5.3.0.57
-- Java 16 is not currently supported due to breaking internal changes with the jvm (https://luceeserver.atlassian.net/browse/LDEV-3526)
+- Java 16 is not currently supported due to breaking internal changes with the jvm, [LDEV-3526](https://luceeserver.atlassian.net/browse/LDEV-3526)

 ### Java Support tips